Private health insurance premiums in old age: How much are they?

 Old-age provision:

-Within the GKV, no one can make specific provisions for contributions in old age.
+Within public health insurance (GKV), no one can make specific provisions for contributions in old age.

 The following, younger generation has to pay for the higher health care costs of the elderly.

-What changes in the pension if you have public health insurance?
+What changes for retirees if you have public health insurance?

 There are currently two scenarios: Either you pay a reduced contribution rate as a compulsorily insured pensioner or the full contribution rate as a voluntarily insured pensioner.